Selected statistic data

 Aboriginal war history

-About 500 Aboriginal people served in World War I, in WWII there were about 5,000 Aboriginal Diggers .
+About 1,000 Aboriginal people served in World War I , in WWII there were about 5,000 Aboriginal Diggers .
 But accurate numbers might never be known.

 One reason is that lists of the Department of Veterans Affairs only lists names but not cultural backgrounds because at that time this wasn’t a requirement .

-During World War I, Aboriginal men were excluded from joining the military, but many Aboriginal Diggers worked around this by pretending to be Maori, Indian or Pacific Islander.
+During World War I, the Defence Act 1903 excluded people who were not substantially of European origin or descent from enlisting.
+Many Aboriginal Diggers worked around this by pretending to be Maori, Indian, Portuguese or Pacific Islander.

 The same rule applied in the Second World War, but due to high losses in the early stages of the war, Aboriginal and Torres Strait Islander people were allowed to join the forces , resulting in a much higher number.